Eledmunds15/DataStructures-Algorithms-Python/README.md

 - Return the value pointed by FRONT
 - Circularly increase the FRONT index by 1
 - For the last element, reste the values of FRONT and REAR to -1

+## Priority Queue
+Each element is associated with a priority value and elements are served in queue order on the basis of their priority.

+Usually, the value for the element itself is considered for assigning the priority.
+E.g. highest number is higher priority, or lowest number is highest priority.
+We can set this priority to be different based on our needs.

+Priority Queue Impementation:
+- Can be implemented using an array, linked list, heap data structure or binary search tree.
+Heap data structures is the most efficient out of these.

+#NOTE: Since the heap data structure is most efficient, will use this first.
+Othe data structures used to create queues will be disucssed later.

+Priority Queue Operations:
+- Insert element from queue
+- Deleting an element from queue
+- Peeking from the priority queue (Find max/min)
+- Extract-max-min from queue

+Insert element into queue:
+1. Insert the new element a the end of the tree
+2. Heapify the tree

+Deleteing an element from the queue:
+1. Select the element to be deleted
+2. Swap it with the last element
+3. Remove the last element
+4. Heapify the tree

+Peeking from priority queue
+1. Returns the max element from Max Heap or minimum element from Min Heap (basically return rootNode)

+Extract-Max/Min from Priority Queue
+1. Return the value of the maxnode/minnode then delete it from the queue.